razmin19/STOR-390-Fall2024-HW/README.md

 # STOR 390 Homeworks
-This is a repository storing the hw files of STOR 390, taken in Fall 2024
+This is a repository storing the homework files of STOR 390, taken in Fall 2024.

 ## Software
 All projects will use R for computation.